Guyer & Regules

 No. Even though a fee is required in order to obtain information regarding real estate properties from the pertinent public registry, said information is accessible to the general public.

-However, the registry information is organised and provided based on the property´s plot number, not based on the name of an owner.
+However, the registry information is organized and provided based on the property´s plot number, not based on the name of an owner.
 Therefore, information requests must be made per plot number and it is not possible to request general information on all real estate properties owned by a certain individual or entity.